IITKGP

 Area of Research: Morpho-Syntactic development of the children with language disorder

-Area of Research: Cognition and language teaching
+Area of Research: Crime Fiction

 Somrita Banerjee